clemsos/old-website/cv.md

 <h2>Academia & Research</h2>

 Feb 2017 – NOW **EPFL (École polytechnique fédérale de Lausanne)**, Switzerland.
-Postdoctoral Researcher at Institute for Area and Global Studies.
-Researching about network ethnography and makerspaces in China
+Postdoctoral Researcher at Institute for Area and Global Studies of the [College of Humanities](https://cdh.epfl.ch).
+Researching about the evolution of urban spaces for making and manufacturing in urban China (network ethnography and data visualisation).
+Project funded by Swiss National Fund (FNS) - [mapmakers.space/](http://mapmakers.space/)

 2016 - 2017 **LIRIS, INSA/CNRS**, France.
-Post-doctoral researcher
-Research in computer science about advanced techniques for data visualization.
+Post-doctoral researcher in IHM at [Situated Interaction, Collaboration, Adaptation and Learning (SICAL)](https://liris.cnrs.fr/equipes?id=73).
+Research called *Meta Education*  about designing visualization dashboards to monitor the use of mind mapping in the classroom [github.com/sical/meta-education](https://github.com/sical/meta-education)

 2016 **CNU Section 23**, France.
 Qualification for the grade of Assistant Professor of Geography - *Géographie physique, humaine, économique et régionale*